learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 You will be able to:

-* Explain why alpha = 0.05 is chosen as the cutoff point for rejecting the null hypothesis in most scientific experiments
-* Simulate Type I and Type II errors with alpha control to observe the output of an experiment
+* Differentiate how Type I and Type II errors relate to the p and z-value
+* Describe the relationship between alpha and Type I errors
-* Describe and differentiate between Type I and Type II errors
+* Create simulations and visualizations to represent scenarios involving Type I and Type II errors
-* Understand alpha and beta for representing false positive and false negative values

 ## Alpha and Beta